-One of the biggest reasons why digital marketing has changed so rapidly over the past five years is because advertisers and stores are deploying more complex tools than they ever have before.
+One of the biggest reasons why digital marketing has changed so rapidly over the past six years is because advertisers and stores are deploying more complex tools than they ever have before.
 Due to the sophistication of these systems, there can be a tendency to see them as essentially technological solutions – tools that allow you to gather and analyze data on your customers, rather than increasing your ability to actually engage with them.

 While some of these tools are focused on providing this kind of functionality, others have been designed to increase the level of trust that your customers place in you.
 The canonical example of this is the chatbot, which can automate many aspects of the customer journey, and allow you to focus on providing a great service to your most valuable customers.